Block Watch 101: Thursday July 17, 6:30-8:00PM

 Estimates show less than 5% of owners record the serial numbers of their property, which is the main identifier police use to locate and return lost, stolen, and left-behind property to the rightful owner.
 The city is asking resident's to "Help Us Help You" and use this free service.
 For more information on using TrackMole and for FAQ, click here or go to www.TrackMole.com.

 Reminder: Secure Your Load

-As we head into Spring and people begin to work in the yard and work on clean up projects around the house, the Kent Police Department would like to remind you to secure anything that you are transporting to the dump, Goodwill or anywhere else; even if its just a few blocks.
+The Kent Police Department would like to remind you to secure anything that you are transporting to the dump, Goodwill or anywhere else; even if its just a few blocks.
 Please click here to learn more from the Washington State Patrol for tips.
 Take a few minutes to be sure that everything is secured well.

 Each year about 33 Washington children are hospitalized and 19 children die from firearm injuries.
 Since 2000, the LOK-IT-UP program has worked to increase public awareness about the importance of safely storing or locking firearms.
 Firearm owners, parents, schools, law enforcement agencies, public health officials, health care providers, and others have supported LOK-IT-UP.

 LOK-IT-UP focuses on family and community safety.
 It seeks to increase the voluntary safe storage of firearms as a way of preventing firearm-related deaths and injuries, particularly among children.

 For more information, visit www.lokitup.org or download King County Public Health's firearm safety brochure.